Rapid growth of homeless encampments during pandemic

 Where do we go from here?

-City and County staff are participating in discussions with staff from the State of Minnesota Interagency Council on Homelessness and the Minneapolis Park and Recreation Board, and engaging with organizing leadership at Powderhorn Park, outreach teams, and persons with lived experience of homelessness to identify plans for responding to the encampment at Powderhorn Park and at other sites throughout Minneapolis.
+City and County staff are participating in discussions with staff from the State of Minnesota Interagency Council on Homelessness and the Minneapolis Park and Recreation Board, and engaging with organizing leadership, outreach teams, and persons with lived experience of homelessness to identify plans for responding to the encampments throughout Minneapolis.

 Collectively, we believe that everyone should have access to safe, dignified housing.
 We are committed to finding solutions for those who are unhoused.
 However, we also know that resolving homelessness, and in particular unsheltered homelessness, will take significant time and support from all levels of government and the community, and will require multiple strategies and interventions, including increased investment in new affordable and accessible housing options.